ignatiusmb/mauss.dev/content/reviews/your-lie-in-april.md

 - "Your Lie" being Kaori's lie she told at the last episode.
 - "Your Lie in April" being used to remind Kousei to never forget Kaori, to never press the "reset" button every year when spring comes, the season when he met her for the first time.

-> Spring is almost here.
-Spring, the season when I met you.
-But, this spring is coming without you.
+> Spring will be here soon.
+The season I met you is almost here.
+A spring without you will arrive.

 <!-- CLOSING -->